Ship of Theseus (film): Online release

-On 15 January 2014 Ship of Theseus was made available for free online viewing and downloading for audiences in India.
+On 15 January 2014, Ship of Theseus was made available for free online viewing and downloading for audiences in India.
 Soon, the filmmaker tweeted that besides the official free download page, people are also welcome to download the film via unauthorized torrents, in lieu of contributions towards the crowd funding campaign of their next production "Proposition for a Revolution".

-Home Video release
+Home media

 Ship of Theseus has been released on DVD and Blu-ray by Eagle Home Entertainment.
 The DVD has been released as 2-Disc Edition with bonus disc containing features like Interviews, Bloopers, Making, 2 short films by Anand Gandhi, Deleted scenes, Production stills and a Pin-up poster.
 The Blu-ray version incorporates all the Bonus features on same disc.
 Both, DVD and Blu-ray have been meticulously designed by the team at Recyclewala Labs in collaboration with Kriti Media Services (now Cinephile Media), who have mastered and authored them.